Immigration Fraud Defense Lawyer Philadelphia

 The consequences of making misrepresentations or entering into a fake marriage include imprisonment for up to five years, or a fine of up to $250,000.00, or both.
 Additionally, if you are found to have made a misrepresentation on an application for a benefit, or committed fraud, you will be barred from seeking any immigration benefit forever.

 If you have been accused of immigration fraud, you should reach out to our office immediately.
-It is important that you sit down with one of our Philadelphia immigration attorneys for a free, confidential consultation.
-Effective, aggressive representation in this matter is essential.
+It is vitat that you sit down with one of our Philadelphia Immigration Lawyers for a free, confidential consultation.
+Effective, aggressive representation in this matter is crucial.

 Our government presumes that all persons seeking to enter the United States have the intention to stay here.
 The burden is on foreign nationals who wish to visit the United States to demonstrate that they intend to return to their home countries.
 The State Department looks for ties to the foreign national’s home country to approve applications for visitor visas.